nbrest/kamehouse/kamehouse-mobile/README.md

 This module handles the following functionality:

-* Build a native mobile app for android and ios
+* Build a native mobile app for android and ios using apache cordova

+* All the webapp kamehouse functionality is now supported on the native mobile app

-* The app uses the inAppBrowser plugin to load kamehouse-ui and kamehouse-groot from the server and render it's mobile view
+* The cordova file plugin is used to persist the app settings

-* The file plugin is used to persist the app configuration
+* The cordova advanced-http plugin is used to do all the api calls to the backend server avoiding cors of pure javascript requests

 * A link to download the app can be found [here](https://kame.nicobrest.com/kame-house/downloads)